theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 #### Function Name
 Specifies the name of the function module used for data extraction.
 This field is filled automatically depending on what function modules are installed on your SAP system.
-Customer-specific function modules are supported.
+Custom function modules are supported.

 The following function modules can be used to extract tables: